2020 Assessing Information

 The housing market in the City of Douglas continues to show signs of strength.
-Once again, most residential assessments in the City of Village of Douglas will increase.
-The changes are determined by the average relationship of sale price to assessment in a given area.
-Many sales have indicated the need for increases in some areas that are greater than the average of 2%, while others are less.
-If property sales are limited or non-existent in an area, the average change from surrounding neighborhoods will be taken into consideration to determine the percentage change in assessment.
+The changes in value for the 2020 Assessments are determined by the average relationship of sale price to assessment in a given area.
+Many sales have indicated the need for double digit increases that are greater than the average of 8.3%, while others are less.
+If property sales are limited or non-existent in an area, the average change from surrounding neighborhoods of similar properties will be taken into consideration to determine the percentage change in assessment.
 Most commercial and Industrial properties will increase as well.

 Also note the State has approved exemption from property taxes for qualified Disabled Veterans.
 Poverty Exemptions are also available for those with incomes below the federal guidelines.
 Please contact the Assessor if you believe you may qualify for either of these exemptions.
 The Disable Veteran Exemption 5107 Affidavit may be reviewed to determine if you qualify.
 Supporting documentation must be provided with the Affidavit for consideration.
 Application must be made for the Poverty Exemption as well.